 Main pipe Works planned to identify quantity and location, and to test material to determine life remaining.
 Service pipe A programme commenced in 2018/19 involving inspection of service riser pipes that do not have meters installed.
 The inspection is primarily intended to confirm integrity of these assets but will also provide for asset information collection.
 It is planned to complete the survey over a 5 year period with all service risers inspected by 30 June 2023.
-The 2020/21 inspection was deferred due to a major network incident and the COVID19 Pandemic.
 Stations Some regulator equipment installed is becoming obsolete requiring replacement with a modern equivalent.
 Installation of replacement equipment requires modifications to the design.
 Station enclosures will require refurbishment over 5-10 years.
+A full replacement of the Liverpool Street DRS enclosure is planned for the 2021-22 year.
 Line valve Nothing planned

-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 56 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 55 of 102

 Special crossings Pipelines crossing rivers and streams are typically attached to bridges and other structures suspended over the water.
 The access to these pipes to inspect and/or maintain them is difficult, often requiring specialist personnel and equipment.
 There are pipeline crossings over the Whanganui River at three of the city bridges.
 It is acknowledged that each of the crossings require some level of maintenance but due to access issues the extent of the maintenance required can be difficult to establish other than that identified through routine inspections.
 The Aramoho rail bridge crossing is difficult to access with the pipeline slung under the walkway making assessment of maintenance requirements challenging.
 It is proposed to assess the future maintenance needs of all three bridges and to introduce budgets in following years to complete any works required.
 An aerial survey of the Aramoho Rail Bridge MP crossing was completed by OPUS in 2019/20 using a drone.
 The survey was not completely successful because the pipeline could not be viewed around its complete circumference and further survey is planned.
-Two Whanganui river bridge crossing constructed of steel have planned corrosion remediation and protection works planned in the next 5 years. -------------------------- --
+Two Whanganui river bridge crossing constructed of steel have planned corrosion remediation and protection works planned in the next 5 years.
+The Whanganui District Council (WDC) have indicated an intention to complete remedial work on the walkway crossing the Aramoho Rail Bridge over the Whanganui river from Somme Parade to Anzac Parade in the 2022/23 year.
+This provides an opportunity for the medium pressure gas main which is suspended on roller brackets under the walkway to be maintained.
+The 2021/22 Annual Plan provides for the design and planning of remediation work that will be introduced into the next Annual Plan to coordinate with WDC planned work on the walkway. -------------------------- ---